ThiagoAM/GameAudioPlayer/README.md

 ```

 # Advices
 • For improved performance, disable temporary audio nodes by calling the `disableTemporarySounds` method.
-Finally, set the maxium number of instance a certain sound can have by calling the 'setMaxConrurrentPlayback' method.
+Finally, set the maxium number of instance a certain sound can have by calling the `setMaxConrurrentPlayback` method. <br />
-• You can use the 'playSoundFileNamed' method without preparing sounds before, but the performance will not be optional since it will be constantly creating new SKAudioNodes instances each time you call it.
+• You can use the `playSoundFileNamed` method without preparing sounds before, but the performance will not be optional since it will be constantly creating new SKAudioNode instances each time you call it.